Selecting hardware for enterprise implementations

 Insert-heavy workloads are CPU-bound in Cassandra before becoming memory-bound.
 (All writes go to the commit log, but Cassandra is so efficient in writing that the CPU is the limiting factor.)
 Cassandra is highly concurrent and uses as many CPU cores as available:

 Disk space depends a lot on usage, so it's important to understand the mechanism.
 Cassandra writes data to disk when appending data to the commit log for durability and when flushing memtable to SSTable data files for persistent storage.
 SSTables are periodically compacted.
 Compaction improves performance by merging and rewriting data and discarding old data.
-However, depending on the type of compaction_strategy and size of the compactions, compaction can substantially increase disk utilization and data directory volume.
+However, depending on the type of compaction strategy and size of the compactions, during compaction disk utilization and data directory volume temporarily increases.
 For this reason, you should leave an adequate amount of free disk space available on a node: 50% (worst case) for SizeTieredCompactionStrategy and large compactions, and 10% for LeveledCompactionStrategy.
-The following links provide information about compaction:
+For more information about compaction, see:

 For information on calculating disk size, see Calculating usable disk capacity.